Two 4th-Year Au.D. Externships (clinical and hybrid clinical/research)

 Audiologic rehabilitation (group or individualized)

 Cochlear implant rehabilitation

-Yes Of the two positions available, one is hybrid clinical and research position.
-Both may be hybrid, depending on the strength and interest of the applicants.
-Experience in the research rotation will include standard procedures for vestibular and hearing assessment and intervention.
+Yes Of the two positions available, one may be a hybrid clinical and research position if an appropriate candidate is identified.
+Experience in the research rotation will include standard procedures for hearing assessment, and possible vestibular assessment.

 Continuing education opportunities?

 Yes We have a community based outpatient clinic in Knoxville, TN to which the student will travel on occasion for clinic.
 That clinic has two technicians, one receptionist, and 4 audiologists (all are in addition to the staff summarized in a previous section of this advertisement).